diogotcorreia/master-thesis/docs/02-individual-plan.typ

 // The high level objective of the project, the desired outcome from the perspective of the assignment provider.
 // The background knowledge required to carry out the project.

-For the past decades, researchers have been investigating how to manipulate the execution flow of programs.
+For the past few decades, researchers have been investigating how the execution flow of programs can be manipulated.
-This was prevalent in C/C++ compiled code, which could be vulnerable to memory corruption and therefore susceptible to techniques such as Shellcode execution and Return Oriented Programming (ROP). // TODO sources
+This is especially prevalent in C/C++ compiled code, which can be vulnerable to memory corruption and therefore susceptible to techniques such as Shellcode execution and Return Oriented Programming (ROP). // TODO sources